lw292/unixclass/README.md

 echo ' So happy to be here!' >> hello.txt
 ```

 The **single chevron** `>` replaces the existing content of the target file with the output of the command.
-This can make sense in a lot of situations, but you have to extra careful not overwriting any file that you don't intend to overwrite.
+This can make sense in a lot of situations, but you have to be extra careful not overwriting any file that you don't intend to overwrite.
 Again, the terminal usually does not ask you for confirmation.

 The **double chevron** `>>`, on the other hand, appends the output of the command to the end of the target file.
 This is useful if you want to sequentially write content to a file, such as a log file.